Skengdo x AM

 Skengdo x AM are a British hip hop duo from Brixton, London, formed by Terrell Daniel "Skengdo" Doyley and Joshua "AM" Malinga.
-They are both members of the UK drill group and alleged gang, 410, which is known to have conflict with neighbouring Harlem Spartans, based in Kennington.
+They are both members of the UK drill collective and street gang, 410, which is known to have conflict with neighbouring Harlem Spartans, based in Kennington.
 The duo gained some media attention in 2019 where they were handed a suspended jail sentence due to performing a song that police alleged encouraged gang violence.

 Skengdo x AM have sold-out tours in the UK, performed at Reading and Leeds Festival, and topped the iTunes hip-hop charts.

 History

 In 2017, Skengdo x AM released their debut mixtape, 2Bunny.
 In 2018, the pair collaborated with Chicago drill pioneer Chief Keef in a song titled "Pitbulls".
 In 2017, Skengdo x AM released a successful "Mad About Bars" episode on Mixtape Madness with Kenny Allstar.

 In 2018, the duo released Greener on the Other Side, a 7-song EP.
 In 2019, Skengdo x AM dropped their first full-length mixtape, Back Like We Never Left.
 In February 2020, this was followed by EU Drillas, a collaborative mixtape featuring drill artists across Europe.